octomation/go-service/README.md

 ## 🏆 Motivation

-At [OctoLab][octolab.site], we want to start new projects faster using best practices with a predefined structure and focusing on core ideas implementation rather than wasting time on environment configuration and copying boilerplate code.
+At [OctoLab](https://www.octolab.org/), we want to start new projects faster using best practices with a predefined structure and focusing on core ideas implementation rather than wasting time on environment configuration and copying boilerplate code.